Report updated Jun 26, 2026

 What is eDispatches?

-eDispatches is a mobile utility for first responders that delivers CAD alerts and team-response mapping on iOS and Android.
+eDispatches is a mobile utility for first responders that delivers emergency dispatch audio and CAD alerts to fire and rescue teams.

 Current Momentum